“Wind in her Sails” A stageplay-fundraiser for Multiple System Atrophy research

 We are passionate about creating awareness of MSA and this passion is supported by the nationally based MSA Coalition and Parkinson’s Alberta.
 Similar to the experience with ALS, everyone can benefit from being educated in this disease.
 Likewise everyone can benefit from seeing this inspirational, historical, Canadian stage play.
 The 16 year old heroine was courageous and brave and possessed the qualities we would like to instill in young people today.
 MSA patients have to exhibit this kind of courage every day.

-We anticipate local print and media coverage of this production and our goal of awareness will also be met through your support of our endeavor.
+We anticipate local print and media coverage of this production and our goal of awareness will also be met through your support of our endeavour.
 At a minimum, over 600 people attending and working on this project will know about MSA and share the information amongst their networks.
-All theatre goers will be given a purple ribbon to wear, the color ribbon chosen by the nationally based MSA coalition to raise awareness.
+All theatre goers will be given a purple ribbon to wear, the colour ribbon chosen by the nationally based MSA coalition to raise awareness.